pavank89/petstore_apiframework/README.md

 ### Important folder
-I have created "Utilities package", "TestCases" and "Resouces" folder for all required files.
+I have created "Utilities package", and other required files under "TestCases" and "Resouces" folder for all required files.

+### How to run the application
+for robot file ,cd source location (TestCases folder) then run "robot .\US1.robot  " for robot file ,cd source location (TestCases folder) then run "robot .\US2.robot  " for .py file , .py file can be run directly from pyCharm

 ### What I tried to implement.
 In US1.py-I tried to implement configparser, session, etc.